On the Model Theory of Second-Order Objects: Application -- Lindström's Theorem for

 On the other hand, if $\Sigma\cup\{\phi\}$ is inconsistent, then $\bigcap_{\psi\in\Sigma}\Mod_L(\psi)\cap\Mod_L(\phi) = \bigcap_{\psi\in\Sigma\cup\{\phi\}}\Mod_L(\psi) = \emptyset$.
 Hence for any $\A$ and nonempty $X$, if $\A\models_X\Sigma$, we have $\A\nmodels_X\phi$.
 But this means that $\A\models_X\cneg\phi$.
 Hence $\Sigma\models\cneg\phi$. \qedhere \end{enumerate} \end{proof}

-We can now prove two characterisations of $\fot$ in abstract terms.
-We notice that the fist one characterises $\fot$ in the context of abstract team logics and adapts \cite{lindstrom1974characterizing} in our context.
-The second result applies to all positive abstract team logic and adapts \cite{sgro1977maximal}.
+We can now prove the team logic counterparts to the results of Lindström and Sgro.
+The fist part of the following theorem characterises $\fot$ in the context of regular abstract team logics and adapts \cite{lindstrom1974characterizing} in our context, using direct limits (i.e. the appropriate variant of the Tarski union property).
+The second part applies to all (possibly irregular) abstract team logics and adapts \cite{sgro1977maximal}, characterizing $\fot$ in terms of Łoś' theorem.